HirotakaDango/music-player/README.md

 - Playlists and favorites support drag-and-drop ordering.
 - Shareable views use query parameters for albums, artists, playlists, or specific songs.
 - **Emergency Scan**: If the music database is missing or corrupted, the app can attempt to rebuild it by rescanning the music directory.
+- **Profile Pictures**: Handled securely via the `upload_profile_picture` action and stored as webp images in the database.
+- **User Stats**: Gathered via dedicated endpoints and displayed in the stats view.

+---

 ## Customization